icons8/free/README.md

 ???? _//Sketch Compatibility_

 ### <a name="ColorOverrideType"></a>ColorOverrideType Enum
-Defines types of color overrides. _//Sketch Compatibility_
+Defines types of color overrides for components. _//Sketch Compatibility_

 * `0` Unknown
 * `1` Fill